 Scope

 The IDEALFUEL project, like all projects, will experience risks that can have an impact on or threaten the success of the project.
-Therefore, an effective Risk and Mitigation is essential.
-The general context of Risk and mitigation planning is the process of identifying and assessing specific risks and then developing actions to support opportunities and reduce threats to the overall project objectives.
+Therefore, an effective Risk and Mitigation strategy is essential.
+The general context of Risk and Mitigation planning is the process of identifying and assessing specific risks and then developing actions to support opportunities and reduce threats to the overall project objectives.
 Some risks have already been identified at the proposal stage, whereas others will emerge during subsequent phases of the project.
 This document is delivered in the context of the IDEALFUEL project as a follow up deliverable and is envisioned as a dynamic, changing document, intended to support management decision making.

 A risk is an event or condition that, if it occurs, could have a negative effect on the project’s objectives.
 Risk Management is the process of identifying, assessing, responding to, monitoring, and reporting risks.
 This Risk and Mitigation Plan (RMP) defines how risks associated with the IDEALFUEL project will be identified, analysed, and managed.
 It outlines how risk management activities will be performed, recorded, and monitored throughout the life time of the project and provides a tool for recording and prioritizing risks.